Did you know?

 Who will be invited to take part?

-Pregnant women and people who are at risk of preterm birth, and babies born preterm will be invited to take part in this research at participating hospitals in Australia and Aotearoa New Zealand.
+Pregnant women and pregnant people who are at risk of preterm birth, and babies born preterm, will be invited to participate in this research in hospitals across Australia, Aotearoa New Zealand and the United Kingdom.